NayeemurR/61040-portfolio/assignments/assignment1.md

 ### Reading books

-**Reader** (the one reading the book and engaging with the app)
+**Reader** (the user reading the book and engaging with the app)

-**Publisher/Author** (interested in fairer reviews and more attentive readers)
+**Publisher/Author** (entity that published the book and/or wrote the book)

+**Partner** (someone who is reading the same book as Reader whether for a class, book club, or just for fun)

 **Impacts**: Reader suffers from getting distracted when reading.
 Publisher/Author might have interest in reader spending more attention to their book because it may give the book a fairer review, the author a fairer judgement, or even convince the reader to read more books by the same author.
+Partner has interest in Reader finishing and understanding the book so they can discuss it together for the shared activity.

 ### Task lists